shoreviewanalytics/shoreviewanalytics.github.io/_posts/2019-11-18-Using-Python-To-Transform-A-Data-Set.md

 ---
 layout: single
 title: 'Using Python To Transform and Clean a Data Set'
-description: 'This post discusses how to use Python to transform and clean a data set into a data set that more easily consumed by Tableau or Power BI.
+description: 'This post discusses how to use Python to transform and clean a data set into a data set that more easily consumed by Tableau or Power BI.'
 date: '2019-11-18'
 classes: wide